simplyRoba/qmk_userspace/README.md

 1. (First time only) `git submodule add https://github.com/qmk/qmk_firmware.git`
 1. (To update) `git submodule update --init --recursive`
 1. Commit your changes to your userspace repository

+## Adding splitkb fork to an existing fork

+If you have already forked the qmk/qmk_userspace repository before you may need to manually add the `halcyon` branch.

+1. Add a new upstream `git remote add upstream https://github.com/splitkb/qmk_userspace.git`
+1. Fetch the upstream `git fetch upstream`
+1. Create a new branch based on the upstream `git checkout -b halcyon upstream/halcyon`
+1. Make any changes you want and push it to github `git push -u origin halcyon`